First off: snakes are venomous, not poisonous.

 They are active day and night.
 Western Diamondbacks are known to bite hundreds of people each year.

-They mainly eat rats, mice, squirrels, gophers, chipmunks, and birds.
+These desert snakes mainly eat rodents, like rats, mice, squirrels, gophers, chipmunks, and birds.

 Sidewinders (Crotalus cerastes)